-Staff told us the practice manager took complaints and concerns seriously and responded to them appropriately to improve the quality of care.
+Staff told us the provider took complaints and concerns seriously and responded to them appropriately to improve the quality of care.

 The provider had a policy providing guidance to staff about how to handle a complaint.
-The practice information leaflet explained how to make a complaint.

-The practice manager was responsible for dealing with these.
+The principal dentist was responsible for dealing with these.
 Staff told us they would tell the practice manager about any formal or informal comments or concerns straight away so patients received a quick response.

-The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
-Information was available about organisations patients could contact if not satisfied with the way the practice manager had dealt with their concerns.
+The principal dentist aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
+Information was available about organisations patients could contact if not satisfied with the way the practice had dealt with their concerns.

 We looked at comments, compliments and complaints the practice received in the past 12 months.

-These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+These showed the practice responded to any concerns appropriately and discussed outcomes with staff to share learning and improve the service.